Skip to content

 General Guides on Acceptance & Commitment

-The following books are good introductions to Acceptance and Commitment, perfect for anyone new to the practice or looking for a beginner’s guides.
+The following books are good introductions to acceptance and commitment therapy, perfect for anyone new to the practice or looking for a beginner’s guides.

 Get Out of Your Mind & Into Your Life by Steven C. Hayes